eclipseisoffline/randommod/README.md

 - Makes creepers unable to destroy blocks (their explosions still do damage)
 - Farmland no longer is destroyed when jumping on it
 - Food items have random body part names

+## License

+This mod is licensed under GNU GPLv3.